mengchillee/AutoAudit/README.md

 ## Datasets
-Seven datasets are used (see dataset folder):
+Three datasets are used (see dataset folder):

 | Datasets         | Nodes       | Edges        | Time Span             |
 | ---------------- | ----------- | ------------ | ------------------- |